Setup and guides

 2. Add an email account.

-3. Enter the email address, password, and server settings for your Shaw email account.
+3. Enter the email address, password, and server settings for your Rogers email account.

 Sever settings are listed below: These are the (IMAP) email settings we recommend you use: